MehdiSaffar/fem.io-challenges/README.md

 ## How to run

-1. Clone the repository
+1. `git clone` the repo
+2. `cd` into the root directory
+3. Pull the submodules: `git submodule update --init --recursive`
-2. Go into the directory of the challenge you want to run
+4. Go into the directory of the challenge you want to run
-2. Run `npm install` to install the dependencies
+5. Run `npm install` to install the dependencies
-3. Run `npm run dev` to start the development server
+6. Run `npm run dev` to start the development server
-4. Browse to `http://localhost:3000` to view the project
+7. Click on the link of the dev server in the terminal to open it in your browser